aliffiaaps-coder/Data-Analysis-Dashboard/credit-card-report/README.md

 - Average Utilization Ratio

 ## Workflow
-- Verify data for any missing values, duplicate and sort out the same.
+- Verify data for any missing values, duplicate, and sort out the same.
-- Ensured the data is free from anomalies and every column in the dataset has the correct data type or format.
+- Ensured the data is free from anomalies and column in the dataset has the correct type or format.
 - Dividing the dashboard into Customer Demographic, Customer Revenue Profile, and Customer Risk Profile.
 - Apply chart and slicer for dynamic visual dashboard.
 - Added a scorecard to display a summary of a single metric and to visualize key performance indicators.